 What?
 Never heard of passivating a brew kettle?
 Unfortunately, I didn’t know either until I experienced some strange off-flavors in a couple beers I brewed with a new stainless steel brew kettle.
 Passivation is a chemical process that forms a protective layer around the inside of the brew kettle.
 Stainless steel is primarily made of iron, and passivation is what makes the metal stainless.
 Iron, interestingly enough, can cause off-flavors, as well as contribute to haze.
 Passivating a new brew kettle is very necessary for brewing good homebrew beer.

 If when you boil water (or beer) in your brew kettle and allow it to dry it out, then see black spots or rainbows, your kettle needs to be passivated.
 Luckily, this is a fairly straightforward process.

 First, you need an acid.
-Bar Keeper’s Friend is an oxalic acid cleaner that’s great for stainless steel.
+Star San is an acid anionic cleaner that’s great for stainless steel.
 The acid reacts with the metal to form the protective layer inside the brew kettle.
 Simply sprinkle the Barkeeper’s Friend into the kettle with just enough water to make a thin paste.
 Spread it around the kettle with a washcloth.
 After several minutes, rinse the brew kettle very well, and wipe dry with a towel.
 If the towel comes out clean, you’re in good shape.
 Allow the new brew kettle to air dry for a few days.
 The combination of the acid treatment and the air will continue to passivate the kettle.

 Just remember, cleaning your new brew kettle and then passivating it are key treatments.
 Do these two things, and your kettle will reward you with many fine batches of homebrew!